oumarbarry/onuxt-capacitor/README.md

 That's it !
 Enjoy Live Reload on your physical device / emulator / simulator.

-Note: It's really a standalone capacitor project template.
-Ionic Vue is not used.
-We only use the Ionic CLI in order to get better Live Reload support.
+<u>Note</u>: This project is a standalone Capacitor project template.
+Ionic Vue is not used. **However, the Ionic CLI is integrated to enhance Live Reload support**.

 ## Integrations: UI Library

-Feel free to integrate your prefered Vue UI library: Vant UI / Konsta UI / Varlet UI / Quasar UI / Nuxt UI...
-They pretty much all have a Nuxt module.
+You can integrate your preferred Vue UI library, such as Vant UI, Konsta UI, Varlet UI, Quasar UI, Nuxt UI, and more.
+Most of these libraries offer Nuxt modules for seamless integration.

-But if you prefer Ionic Vue, check out preferably this other template: [onuxt-ionic](https://github.com/oumarbarry/onuxt-ionic)
+If you prefer using Ionic Vue, consider using this dedicated template: [**onuxt-ionic**](https://github.com/oumarbarry/onuxt-ionic).
-Choosing Capacitor + Ionic Vue vs Capacitor standalone + Another UI Library each comes with their own pros and cons.

 ## Docs